 Hold Harmless Clause

 Permittee agrees on their behalf and that of any successor or assignee to hold harmless, defend, and indemnify the City and County of San Francisco.
-The Hold Harmless Clause is included in every permit issued by DPW.
+The Hold Harmless Clause is included in every permit issued by us.

 Under the general requirements of any Street Use Permit, the permittee must maintain a safe pedestrian walkway with a minimum width of four feet clear at all times.
 A greater walkway width may be required in areas with greater pedestrian traffic and for non-residential areas.